-WordPress new Gutenberg editor is becoming more popular every day.
-Gone are the day where learning HTML was the only way to achieve certain visual results.
-With Gutemberg our options are almost limitless.
+WordPress new Gutenberg Editor, aka WordPress Block Editor, is becoming more popular every day.
+Gone are the day where learning HTML, or PHP, was the only way to achieve certain visual results.
+With Gutenberg our options are almost limitless.
 Skeptical user are complaining about Gutenberg inconsistency and bug.
-Yes, the new editor needs a lot of bugs, but it’s a huge step forward compared to the old WordPress classic editor.
+Yes, the new editor still has a lot of bugs (October 2020), but it’s improving by the day and it’s without any doubt a huge step forward compared to the old WordPress classic editor.

 If you are already familiar with the Gutenberg approach skip this section.
+WordPress has been If you are already familiar with the Gutenberg approach you can skip this section.
 WordPress has been working on a new Editor, called Gutenberg, for quite some time.
-The idea behind Gutenberg is to use a Lego approach in the construction of a web page.
-Users should have access to a palette of predefined blocks to implement the most common functional area of a typical web page.
-Instead of writing some obscure HTML code, we can now ad blocks like Paragraph, Heading, List, Image, YouTube Video, and so on.
-There are dozens of different blocks, and we can also create our own blocks.
-Blocks are like object: they have a position (that we can change moving them up or down the page), they have a set of properties we can use to customize them according to our website style, and they have placeholder for our content.
-We can add the content without having to worry about the underline HTML.
-That’s big, specially for WordPress users.
+The idea behind Gutenberg is to use a Lego approach in the construction of a web page (and for the entire website in the future).
+Users have access to a palette of predefined blocks that implement the most common functional area of a typical web page.
+Instead of writing some obscure HTML code or proprietary WordPress shortcuts, we can now add to our page blocks like Paragraph, Heading, List, Image, YouTube Video, and so on.
+There are dozens of different blocks out of the box, and we can also create our own blocks.
+Blocks are like object: they have a position (that we can change moving them up or down the page), they have a set of properties we can use to customize them according to our website style, and they have placeholders for our content.
+We can now add all sorts of new content to our page without having to worry about the underline HTML.
+That’s big, very big, specially for WordPress users.

 The Layout vs Columns Gutenberg Dilemma